Pre-workout for runners: should you take it?

-Should you use pre-workout before every run?
+Should you use pre-workout before every run or workout?

-Taking this supplement regularly may increase body adaptation to this, therefore, reducing the overall effect.
+Taking this supplement regularly may increase body adaptation to this.
+Therefore, reducing the overall effect.
 This would require you to take more pre workout to receive the same benefits – a common problem with coffee drinkers.

 Is pre-workout safe for running?

-However, if you’ve never taken this before we recommend starting with a much smaller dosage – building this up slowly over-time.
+However, if you’ve never taken this before we recommend starting with a much smaller dosage – building this up slowly over time.

 How long does pre workout last?

-This will depend on your sensitivity to the ingredients of your chosen product, mainly caffeine.
+This will depend on your sensitivity to the ingredients of your chosen supplement, mainly caffeine.
 However, many runners should feel the benefits within 30-45 minutes with these lasting anywhere between three and six hours.